-[17] On February 2, 2023, the DM made the Decision (summarized below) that is the subject of this application for judicial review.
-The Court heard this application on October 1, 2024, together with an application in Court File No. T-2356-22.
-In T-2356-22, the applicant, Mr. John Mombourquette, also challenges a decision to deny him an MSO authorization beyond the five-year limit set out in the Policy.
+[14] On October 17, 2022, the DM made the Decision (summarized below) that is the subject of this application for judicial review.
+The Court heard this application on October 1, 2024, together with an application in Court File No. T-263-23.
+In T-263-23, the applicant, Mr. Dana Robinson, also challenges a decision to deny him an MSO authorization beyond the five-year limit set out in the Policy.
+That decision is a redetermination of an earlier decision, which was the subject of a successful application for judicial review in Robinson FC.
 The same counsel represents the applicants in both matters and advances largely identical arguments in the two proceedings.